Utilities and downloads

 You can download the original source code of both programs from our repositories:

 The opendaq-python library needs to have been installed to run these demos.

 Working environment IDE & Compilation

-People interested in doing more advanced experiments with the openDAQ will probably be looking forward to changing the firmware inside the device.
+Those interested in creating more advanced experiments with the openDAQ will probably be looking forward to changing the firmware inside the device.

-The first step should be installing the last version of Arduino IDE.
+The first step would be installing the last version of Arduino IDE (1.6 or later).
 You will have to do a couple of modifications in the installation directory of the Arduino IDE in order to get compatibility with the openDAQ devices.
 You can find information about this in the device manuals, and also in the Readme archives of the Git repository.